nslee333/LW3/README.md

 # LW3

-This is my repo of the work I've done with the Learn Web3 Dao.
+This is my repo of the work I've done with the Learn Web3 DAO.